benhoyt/benhoyt.github.com/writings/books.md

 <h1><a href="/writings/learning-go/">{{ page.title }}</a></h1>

 These are some of the books I've read over the years.
-I only started keeping track recently, so there are some pretty big gaps!
+I've only kept track intermittently, so there are some pretty big gaps!

 2020
 ----

 *A Different Shade of Green* by Gordon Wilson.
-TODO
+I really enjoyed Wilson's obvious love of creation and little creatures and the like, simply because they're beautiful and God made them.
+And a book on this subject by a conservative Christian is a much-needed thing.
+However, I found it a bit simplistic overall, and I found his constant use of the terms "dominion" and "Biblical dominion" a bit tiresome.
+Could have been more thoughtful and in-depth, and could definitely have used better editing.

 *Surprised by Hope* by N. T. Wright.
 TODO